Trivadis/plsql-cop-validators/README.md

 G-9014    | Constants should start with 'co_'.
 G-9015    | Subtypes should end with 'type'.

-These validator is an [extension](https://github.com/Trivadis/cop-validators/blob/master/src/main/java/com/trivadis/tvdcc/validators/TrivadisGuidelines3Plus.xtend#L38) to the Trivadis PL/SQL & SQL Coding Guidelines.
+This validator is an [extension](https://github.com/Trivadis/cop-validators/blob/master/src/main/java/com/trivadis/tvdcc/validators/TrivadisGuidelines3Plus.xtend#L38) to the Trivadis PL/SQL & SQL Coding Guidelines.
 This means that the all guidelines defined in chapter [4.
 Language Usage are checked](https://trivadis.github.io/plsql-and-sql-coding-guidelines/4-language-usage/1-general/g-1010/) as well.

 ### GLP